TeteV/bibliotecasEspana/readme.md

 # Warning

-### The files are too big to netbeans , please consider to open with other IDE
+### The files are too BIG to netbeans , please consider to open with other IDE
+* Trick: I use NetBeans to test it, and Visual Studio To see and change the document